tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### Overview

 In the last class, students got their hands dirty using Pandas to read, clean, and analyze financial data over time.
-Today's lesson will continue this trajectory as students learn how to use Pandas to conduct time series analysis to calculate risks and returns over time.
+Today's lesson will continue this trajectory, as students learn how to use Pandas to conduct time series analysis in order to calculate risks and returns over time.
 Learning this skill will allow students to manage all of the financial data they will inevitably encounter in FinTech.
-In this lesson students will also learn how to group data and apply multi-indexing to a DataFrame to improve the analysis and visualization of stock exchange data.
+Students will also learn how to group data and apply multi-indexing to a DataFrame to improve the analysis and visualization of stock exchange data.

 ### Class Objectives